Do You Remember Love (film): Synopsis

 One day, George finds a letter among Barbara's gardening tools.
 It is the notification that Barbara has won the Longfellow Award.
 It requests that Barbara accept her prize at an awards ceremony and, of course, deliver an acceptance speech.
 Barbara's son argues that his mother shouldn't say anything at the ceremony because she'll make a fool of herself.
-But Barbara is determined not only to go but to read the acceptance speech that she, herself, will write.
+But Barbara is determined not only to go but to read the acceptance speech that she herself will write.

 On the night of the awards presentation, Barbara forgets some friends' names but seems to have summoned up every unused bit of mental acuity she has.
 When the emcee finishes introducing Barbara, all eyes are on her, waiting for her to take her place in history.
 Barbara goes to the podium, but then freezes.
 Her mind betrays her.
-Realizing that Barbara cannot make her speech, George goes quickly to the podium and introduces himself.
+Realizing Barbara cannot make her speech, George goes quickly to the podium and introduces himself.
 George tells the audience that Barbara has Alzheimer's disease and that he will read the words that Barbara has written.
 It's all he can do to hold it together when he gets to the end of his wife's speech: "I've lived better than anyone I know.
 I've had the rare chance to say every damn thing I ever wanted to say.
 And people listened.
 Most of all I have been loved.
 As laughter is our purest invention, love is our purest gift.
 Though I have forgotten many things, I do still remember love."